John Stith: Early life

 John Stith was born in Kirkham in Lancashire, England in 1625.
 Stith ancestors were likely from the Kirkham area.

 Colonial America

 Stith, the first person in colony of Virginia with that surname, received a land grant in 1652 with Samuel Eale for 500 acres in Charles City County, Virginia, where he settled.
 He also received 500 acres of land in 1663.

 He was a merchant, an attorney, and a justice of the peace, and served in the militia as a lieutenant (1656), a captain (1676), and a major (1680).
-In 1676, he participated with Nathaniel Bacon during Bacon's Rebellion.
+In 1676, he fought against Nathaniel Bacon during Bacon's Rebellion.
 Stith was a supporter of Sir William Berkeley.
 In 1691, Stith was the high sheriff of Charles City County.

 Marriage and children

 In 1657, Stith married Jane Drury Mosby, the widow of Thomas Gregory and Joseph Parsons, and had five children according to his will: